Contents

 Data Adapter

-The DataSet is an abstraction of a relational database.
-ADO.NET
+The DataSet is an abstraction of a relational

-the database and populate the DataSet.
+data from the database and populate the DataSet.

-The DBConnection object represents a connection to a data source.
+The DBConnection object represents a connection to a

-database.
+the database.
 Often these objects are implicitly created when you create your DataSet,

 but you can explicitly access these objects.

-Rather than tie the DataSet object too closely to your database
+Rather than tie the DataSet object too closely to

-DataSet to represent more than one database or other data source.
+a single DataSet to represent more than one database or other data source.

 Datasets Datasets are a fundamental part of the ADO.NET